Quick Links for 597 Forms:

 How does this course differ from a MASc thesis?

-- This project course is half the credit value of the MASc thesis and there is no requirement for a formal oral examination, research component or archiving of the report.
+- This project course is half the credit value of the MASc thesis and there is no requirement for a formal oral examination or archiving of the report.

 - Unlike a research degree, there is no expectation that this project will be publishable, although students are encouraged to submit their report to the UBC eCircle repository if they wish.
 Confidential work can form part of a project and although this does not need to be published, the faculty supervisor and MPA must be able to review it.